bluntwizard/steam_deck_dub_edition/docs/CONTRIBUTING.md

 - Release notes
 - Project documentation

-Thank you for contributing to the Steam Deck DUB Edition project!
+Thank you for contributing to the Grimoire project!